EXPERT ADVICE

 • An estimate of the potential savings (on your energy bills) of implementing each recommendation

-Just be aware, that costs don't always reflect current market rates.
-It's therefore a good idea to get a selection of quotes from tradespeople covering your local area before you get started.
+Be aware that costs don't always reflect current market rates.
+It's therefore a good idea to get a selection of quotes from local and trusted tradespeople before you get started.

 6. Estimated energy usage and potential savings